codeigniter4/CodeIgniter4/user_guide_src/source/libraries/encryption.rst

 for the whole process to be cryptographically secure out-of-the-box.
 You don't need to worry about it.

-.. important:: Both methods will return FALSE in case of an error.
-	While for ``encrypt()`` this can only mean incorrect configuration, you should always check the return value of ``decrypt()`` in production code.

 .. _configuration:

 Configuring the library